Landscape Design Training

 An overview of the drafting tools that are used to create landscape designs and how to use drafting tools properly.
 Students will also learn the steps in the landscape design process, how different presentation graphics are used in landscape design, and how plans and drawings can be used to help clients and contractors understand the design.

 Students will expand their drawing and design skills by learning how to control line quality and to apply different line types to create the master plan.
 The lesson also covers lettering and the use of symbols to represent specific plants in a design.

 In this lesson students learn techniques for drawing the ground plane using texture to create a design that is visually pleasing and clearly represents all parts of the design.
 Preparation of a master plan drawing using labeling to describe symbols and other design elements of the plan concludes the lesson.

 This final lesson covering the drawing and design process introduces tools used to add color and sections to plans.
-Students will also be introduced drawing software that can be used in plan drawing and the basic functions of standard drawing software.
+Students will also be introduced to drawing software that can be used in plan drawing and the basic functions of standard drawing software.

-Students will learn the process and materials required to start a landscaping business, including the minimum equipment is required, legal issues encountered in landscape business, expectations of an employer, and how to write contracts and bid jobs.
+Students will learn the process and materials required to start a landscaping business, including the minimum equipment that is required, legal issues encountered in landscape business, expectations of an employer, and how to write contracts and bid jobs.